moq-wg/moq-transport/draft-lcurley-warp.md

 The Relays play an important role for enabling low latency media delivery within the Warp/MOQ architecture.
-This specification allows for a delivery protocol based on a publish/subscribe metaphor where client endpoints, called publishers, publish media objects and subscribers consume those media objects that is sent to, and received from relays, that forms an overlay delivery network similar/in-parallel to what CDN provides today.
+This specification allows for a delivery protocol based on a publish/subscribe metaphor where some endpoints, called publishers, publish media objects and some endpoints, called subscribers, consume those media objects.
+Some relays can leverage this publish/subscribe metaphor to form an overlay delivery network similar/in-parallel to what CDN provides today.

 The subscribe messages allow subscription to aspects of Media Represenations